candi-date-xyz/candi-date/README.md

 ## Can my company use this?

-There is a reason I'm planning ISO27001 and AD SSO roles in v1.0 in the first versions - it's because VMs is a stack, and 𝓒and𝖎-𝔇⍺𝑡𝑒 is a tool.
+There is a reason I'm planning ISO27001 and AD SSO roles in v1.0 in the first versions - it's because VMs is a stack, and 𝒞andꭵ-𝔇⍺𝑡𝑒 is a tool.
 It would be great to have big employers or DAO's ready to participate at the launch.

 ## The old way works - so Why would my company use this?

-𝓒and𝖎-𝔇⍺𝑡𝑒 was invented out of necessity to help humans stay competitive with the robots that will ultimately replace them in the workforce.
+𝒞andꭵ-𝔇⍺𝑡𝑒 was invented out of necessity to help humans stay competitive with the robots that will ultimately replace them in the workforce.

-In a scenario where 𝓒and𝖎-𝔇⍺𝑡𝑒 is wildely adopted it could only give humans in the workforce an extra decade - that is best case.
+In a scenario where 𝒞andꭵ-𝔇⍺𝑡𝑒 is wildely adopted it could only give humans in the workforce an extra decade - that is best case.
 On the Internet nobody cares if you're a robot and now it's only a matter of time.

 Artificial intelligence is according to many informed opinions the most significant discovery humanity has made in the past 10,000 years (basically since 'fire, villages & the wheel').

 But AI is still so new and so specialized we don't really understand the long term impact.
 Companies that aren't actively looking for places to put AI into the processes are not the concern, they can remain living in their wet dark cold cave and die there.

-𝓒and𝖎-𝔇⍺𝑡𝑒 is described as a more 'optimal system' to discover & filter people for more technical roles.
-The ethos of 𝓒and𝖎-𝔇⍺𝑡𝑒 is to simplify the repetitive toil of finding roles especially those with highly specialized knowledge domains.
-With the hindsight of email & spam - 𝓒and𝖎-𝔇⍺𝑡𝑒 is designed to be an affordable, 'free to play' dynamics - where everybody is a bot and so only well behaved bots can actually afford to run.
+𝒞andꭵ-𝔇⍺𝑡𝑒 is described as a more 'optimal system' to discover & filter people for more technical roles.
+The ethos of 𝒞andꭵ-𝔇⍺𝑡𝑒 is to simplify the repetitive toil of finding roles especially those with highly specialized knowledge domains.
+With the hindsight of email & spam - 𝒞andꭵ-𝔇⍺𝑡𝑒 is designed to be an affordable, 'free to play' dynamics - where everybody is a bot and so only well behaved bots can actually afford to run.

 This is the "why", and the "how" is still being written - but v1.0 (whatever & whenever that is) will use NLP LLMs and GPT for performing synaptic joins instead of conventional SQL.
 Conventional SQL is fine for antiquated job boards with limited attributes, they are better suited for blue-collar & white-collar lower-technical mostly interchangable roles but they lack the nuanced aspects of hiring for technical roles.

-As engineers our programming conventions have moved from imperative to functional declarations but our job search is still tedioiusly synchronous and procedurally imperative.   𝓒and𝖎-𝔇⍺𝑡𝑒 will disrupt that by any means necessary, also big companies are probably already using some form of resume scanning software - so in a way 𝓒and𝖎-𝔇⍺𝑡𝑒 is just intended to make the playing field fair.
+As engineers our programming conventions have moved from imperative to functional declarations but our job search is still tedioiusly synchronous and procedurally imperative.   𝒞andꭵ-𝔇⍺𝑡𝑒 will disrupt that by any means necessary, also big companies are probably already using some form of resume scanning software - so in a way 𝒞andꭵ-𝔇⍺𝑡𝑒 is just intended to make the playing field fair.

-Anybody who is looking for or hiring for highly technical job roles is encouraged to join and contribute to 𝓒and𝖎-𝔇⍺𝑡𝑒, follow this on twitter, or reach out and let us know if/how you'd like this to work. (or how NOT to have it work)
+Anybody who is looking for or hiring for highly technical job roles is encouraged to join and contribute to 𝒞andꭵ-𝔇⍺𝑡𝑒, follow this on twitter, or reach out and let us know if/how you'd like this to work. (or how NOT to have it work)

 This feedback is appreciated and helps inform the final version be better.
 Ultimately operating the system will require (at least initially) some modicum of supervision & training but the goal of the deliverable is to make something so idiot proof even an technophobic HR person could use it (even though that isn't the audience, ultimately they are the gate-keepers in big companies).